kyle880307/2Dweb2023/README.md

 #Update and maintain

-The ML code is implement inside the Webapp allowing us to have more accurate predict in the future when we have more data just by updating the training.csv file
+The ML code is implement inside the Webapp allowing us to have more accurate predict in the future when we have more data by updating the trainingdata.csv file

 # Pages